rickyzhang82/tethering/README.md

-This app runs a SOCKS5 proxy server on your iOS device (iPhone, iPad).
+This app runs a SOCKS5 proxy server (with DNS) on your iOS device (iPhone, iPad).
 This allows you to tether to your phone as a hotspot, and bypass carrier restrictions.

+&nbsp;

 ## Installing